CMSgov/design-system/examples/webpack-demo/README.md

 > If you run into trouble with `yarn` commands, try running `yarn install --ignore-engines` instead.

+3. Run `yarn dev` to compile the files into the `dist` folder.

-3. You should now be able to navigate to `examples/webpack-demo/dist/index.html`, which you can open in any browser.
+4. You should now be able to navigate to `examples/webpack-demo/dist/index.html`, which you can open in any browser.
 Changes you make to the files in `examples/webpack-demo/src` will be picked up by Webpack and recompiled, and if you refresh the browser those changes should be visible.

 ### Go forth and edit!